Flight-Free-UK/flight_free_uk_website/source/posts/flightfree2021-podcast-episode-1-new-years-resolutions.html.markdown

 ### Flight Free fact:

-#### *Most flights are for leisure: 63% in 2019, as opposed to 10% for leisure.
+#### *Most flights are for leisure: 63% in 2019, as opposed to 10% for business.
 This year, our flight free pledge includes the option not to fly leisure, as some people might be asked to fly for work, or have to fly for family reasons.*

 Jo decided to stop flying after a trip to Peru.
 The number of flights she took on that holiday made her realise how unsustainable it was.
 She talks about how we need system change and it can’t all be down to us as individuals, but it’s important for us to use our consumer power to demand those changes.